rdappel/courses/pages/advanced-javascript/getting-started-with-vite.md

 Vite is a modern build tool that provides a fast and efficient development experience for web applications.

+## Hot Module Replacement (HMR)

-Vite also supports hot module replacement (HMR).
+Vite supports hot module replacement (HMR).
 This is going to be very useful for us as we develop our React applications.
 HMR allows you to see changes in your code immediately without having to refresh the entire page.

-In this video, we will walk through the process of setting up Vite for our React application:
+## Bundling

+Bundling is the process of combining multiple JavaScript files into a single file.
+This is important for performance, as it reduces the number of HTTP requests made by the browser.
+Bundling also allows for minification, which reduces the size of the JavaScript file by removing whitespace and comments.

+Vite uses Rollup under the hood for bundling, and it supports ES Modules out of the box.

+# Getting Started with Vite

+Let's turn our JavaScript files into a bundle using Vite.

 <details open>
     <summary class="video">Show/Hide Video</summary>